Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 <br/>
 <br/>

+## The Number of Passenger Cars by Region
 - Interestingly, the only region that was significantly affected by the Covid-19 crisis in terms of a decrease in the number of passenger cars was the Bratislava Region.
 I see two possible explanations for this:
   - The Bratislava Region is highly urbanized, and thus accommodates many companies that own passenger cars.
 Theese cars might have become redundant, because of the lockdowns in 2021.
   - The Bratislava Region also accommodates a large portion of population from other regions of Slovakia who regularly travel home on weekends.
 With lockdowns and home office, the need for such travels might have significantly decreased.